M3264/FSX/docs/DEVELOPMENT.md

 ## Notes

 - This is a **development version**, not a production NPM package
-- Designed for learning and practicing web development
-- Focus on reducing dependence on AI coding tools
+- Designed for learning and practicing web development concepts, while reducing **MY** dependance on AI code generation tools
 - Built by a 14-year-old Haitian developer